 “No two days are the same and that’s what makes the job interesting and diverse”

 Jo is a Complaints Handling Officer in Adelaide.
 Jo’s team is the first point of call for someone wishing to make a complaint about a NDIS service, support or provider.

-Working in the first regional office of the Commission (with more to open from July 2019) has been an interesting experience and an exciting learning opportunity for Jo.
+Working in the first regional office of the NDIS Commission has been an interesting experience and an exciting learning opportunity for Jo.
 Her workplace offers “a real sense of work not just being a place to go.
-There is a collective energy across the Commission that is striving towards getting it right.”
+There is a collective energy across the NDIS Commission that is striving towards getting it right.”